ZOA-account/incident-reporting/README.md

 1. [Other documents](#Other-documents)

 ## Introduction
-This is an application powered by the [Microsoft Power platform](https://powerplatform.microsoft.com/) and [SharePoint Online](https://products.office.com/en-us/sharepoint/collaboration) that allows users in your environment to report security incidents.
+This is an application powered by the [Microsoft Power platform](https://powerplatform.microsoft.com/) and [SharePoint Online](https://products.office.com/en-us/sharepoint/collaboration) that allows users in your environment to report security incidents

 The application was built by and for nonprofits under the GNU FPLv3 license.
 This means you are allowed to do almost anything you want with the project, but you are not allowed to distribute closed source versions.
-For more information about the license of this project, view the license file of this project.
+For more information about the license of this project, view the license file of this project

-This application was made possible through funding from the [Dutch Relief Alliance Innovation Fund (DIF)](https://www.dutchrelief.org/) and the [Dutch Ministry of Foreign Affairs](https://www.government.nl/ministries/ministry-of-foreign-affairs).
+This application was made possible through funding from the [Dutch Relief Alliance Innovation Fund (DIF)](https://www.dutchrelief.org/) and the [Dutch Ministry of Foreign Affairs](https://www.government.nl/ministries/ministry-of-foreign-affairs)

-This branch of the project is maintained by the IT department of the international relief and recovery organization [ZOA](https://www.zoa-international.com/).
+This branch of the project is maintained by the IT department of the international relief and recovery organization [ZOA](https://www.zoa-international.com/)

 This application is released without warranty, and the author cannot be held liable for any damages inflicted by the application.
-The author does not provide any official support for this project.
+The author does not provide any official support for this project
 ## Prerequisites

-* Office 365 enterprise tenant
+* Office 365  tenant
-* User licenses that include at minimum (e.g. Office 365 E2 or E3):
+* User licenses that include at minimum:
     * Power Apps for Office 365
     * Power Automate for Office 365
 * SharePoint Online
 * Excel
 * Google Chrome (Power Apps studio works most reliably on Chrome)

 > Note: [Microsoft's licensing plans](https://docs.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq) may have changed by the time you are reading this.
-The requirements are minimum requirements; it may be possible to deploy this application if your organisation uses more extensive Power-platform licenses.
+The requirements are minimum requirements; it may be possible to deploy this application if your organisation uses more extensive Power-platform licenses

-> Note 2: While [Power Apps does support connections to older SharePoint versions](https://powerapps.microsoft.com/en-us/blog/support-for-sharepoint-on-premises/), the solution was only tested on an SharePoint Online environment.
+> Note 2: While [Power Apps does support connections to older SharePoint versions](https://powerapps.microsoft.com/en-us/blog/support-for-sharepoint-on-premises/), the solution was only tested on an SharePoint Online environment

 ## Required admin skills
 While this guide is meant to be as detailed as possible to allow anyone with good reading comprehension and admin permissions to deploy the application, it may be helpful to have some experience in the following: